rpm-software-management/dnf-plugins-core/doc/reposync.rst

 ``--download-metadata``
     Download all repository metadata.
 Downloaded copy is instantly usable as a repository, no need to run createrepo_c on it.

+``-g, --gpgcheck``
+    Remove packages that fail GPG signature checking after downloading.
+Exit code is ``1`` if at least one package was removed.
+    Note that for repositories with ``gpgcheck=0`` set in their configuration the GPG signature is not checked even with this option used.

 ``-m, --downloadcomps``
     Also download and uncompress comps.xml.
 Consider using ``--download-metadata`` option which will download all available repository metadata.